 - Physics provides the theoretical underpinnings for many branches of engineering.
-The broad theoretical background acquired by the RMC of Canada graduates is highly valuable in our rapidly changing technological world.
+The broad theoretical background acquired by the RMC graduates is highly valuable in our rapidly changing technological world.
 Courses cover, but are not limited to, electrical magnetic theory, quantum mechanics, classical mechanics, statistical mechanics and applied mathematics.
 Graduates find employment in electrical, electronics, mechanical, and optics fields.

 - Space Science -

 The Faculty of Engineering is responsible for the education of future officers for professional careers in engineering in the CAF.
 Of primary concern is the development of professional competence in areas applicable to the military and society at large.
 The curriculum is a mixture of domain-specific engineering courses rounded out by knowledge-broadening courses in the humanities.
 All engineering programmes are based on a common first year with specialization commencing in the second year of study.
 The fourth year programme includes a realistic engineering project for which students must define the problem as well as find an appropriate engineering solution which will inevitably involve the interaction of several subject areas.
-The RMC of Canada Engineering programmes are highly regarded due to their practical application to military problems and the low student to professor ratio.
+The RMC Engineering programmes are highly regarded due to their practical application to military problems and the low student to professor ratio.
 This unique characteristic, along with a commitment for excellence in education, assures successful candidates of an Engineering degree with a difference.